openhab/openhab-addons/bundles/org.openhab.binding.smartthings/doc/SmartthingsInstallation.md

 # Installation of Smartthings code
-To use the Smartthings OpenHAB binding code needs to be installed on the Smartthings Hub.
+To use the Smartthings, openHAB binding code needs to be installed on the Smartthings Hub.
 Currently the Smartthings code is bundled with the binding.

 ## Installation of artifacts on the Smartthings HUB
 The following steps need to be done on the Smartthings hub using the web based [Smartthings developers tools](https://graph.api.smartthings.com/).